ferrocene/criticalup/README.md

 ## Using ferrocene as default toolchain

-To use `ferrocene` as default, it is possible to create a `rust-toolchain.toml` file at the root:
+To use `ferrocene` as the default `rustup` toolchain, it is possible to create a `rust-toolchain.toml` file at the root:

 ```
 > cat rust-toolchain.toml